lmc297/SNPBac/README.md

 *1 file*

-If the reference genome you supply to SNPBac contains more than one sequence (e.g. it was a draft genome made up of contigs or scaffolds), SNPBac concatenates the sequences into a pseudochromosome in the order of their appearance.
+If the reference genome you supply to SNPBac contains more than one sequence (e.g. it is a draft genome made up of contigs or scaffolds), SNPBac concatenates the sequences into a pseudochromosome in the order of their appearance.
 This is the fasta file for the concatenated pseudochromosome.
 Any position coordinates given by vcf files or snp matrices output by SNPBac will refer to positions in this file.

 In addition to the actual fasta, several index files are output, depending on which pipeline you run.